l0rdFalco/git-prac-1/prac_1.md

 changes made in the remote repo is made instantly available to other devs connected to the repo

 ### how does git work?
-there are three different local areas within git
+there are three different local areas within git:
 1. working copy/directory
 2. staging area
 3. local repository